basaranseyma/Java_Homework3/README.md

 I used his formula called [Heron's formula](https://en.wikipedia.org/wiki/Heron%27s_formula).

-Enter the lengths, and the program will calculate the area for you.
+Enter the lengths, and the program will calculate the area of any triangle for you.